PythWare/Halo-Wars-Coordinate-Guider/README.md

 Also make sure to extract the files from scn.zip with either windows, 7zip, etc. It includes the SCN folder which has .SCN files needed for Auto Populating usage.
 I had to upload it as a zip due to the size.

+I recommend keeping a backup of the scn files.

 What this tool does:

 Ever got tired of trying to guess where something will spawn/appear on the map?
 Well this tool will help you.
 It displays the map images (all 35 Halo Wars 1 maps, skirmish and campaign maps incase you want to mod campaign too) and supports manually typing coordinates or clicking anywhere on the map to get coordinates.